A whole-body perspective on why your symptoms are communication, not failure.

 This work is an exploration of those deeper patterns.

-We look at cycle rhythms.
+We will look at cycle rhythms.

 Stress physiology.